BitStack: Any-Size Compression of Large Language Models in Variable Memory Environments: Experiments

 \subsection{Ablation study and analysis}

 In this section, we conduct an ablation study to evaluate the impact of each component within our proposed approach.
 We assess performance by plotting perplexity and average zero-shot accuracy curves to measure the model’s effectiveness at different memory footprints.
 For these experiments, we use the BitStack Llama 3.1 8B model and evaluate performance with a memory stride of $500$MB.
-Additionally, we provide further discussion on the minimal transmission units in BitStack in Section~\ref{sec:minimal_transmission_units} and analyze the inference overhead in BitStack in Section~\ref{sec:inference_overhead}.
+Additionally, we provide further discussion on the minimal transmission units in BitStack in Section~\ref{sec:minimal_transmission_units} and analyze the inference throughput of BitStack models in Section~\ref{sec:inference_overhead}.

 \paragraph{Impact of each component.} As shown in Figure~\ref{fig:components}, activation-aware scaling consistently improves model performance across all compression ratios, with particularly strong effects at higher compression ratios.
 For instance, it leads to an 8-point improvement in average zero-shot performance at a memory footprint of 4000MB.
 Regarding absolute value decomposition (AVD), we ablate it by replacing it with vanilla SVD, using a larger number of kept singular vectors $k$ to match the sizes of residual blocks.
 The figure shows that when AVD is replaced with SVD, the model performance degrades significantly, collapsing until a memory footprint of 12,000MB, which corresponds to a compression ratio of $22\%$, even with activation-aware scaling applied.
 This highlights that AVD significantly enhances approximation accuracy during the decomposition process compared to SVD under the same memory constraints, enabling the model to maintain strong performance at high compression ratios.
 When both activation-aware scaling and AVD are removed, the model collapses across all compression ratios, underscoring the critical importance of these components.
 Note that we use the same sorting approach as we proposed in Section~\ref{sec:sort_residual} for all these experiments.